Mohammad Haroon (cricketer): Coaching career

 While still playing club cricket, Haroon began to train as a coach, eventually becoming the first person from the Subcontinent to gain a level-4 qualification from the England and Wales Cricket Board (ECB).
 In early 2014, he was appointed head coach of Norway for an initial four-month term, which included the 2014 ICC European T20 Championship Division Two tournament.
-Haroon had his contract extended after the team won that tournament, and has since coached the team at the 2015 European Division One and the 2015 World Cricket League Division Six tournaments.
-He has also been involved in coaching the national under-19 side, organising a tour of Lincolnshire during the 2014 season using the connections from his playing career.
+Haroon lead the team to win the tournament.
+After that Haroon was appointed as director of cricket and head coach and coached the team at the 2015 European Division One and the 2015 World Cricket League Division Six tournaments.
+He also lead the Norwegian team to win the ICC Europe Division 2 title in 2018 with a young side.
+During Haroon’s tenure as Director of Cricket and Head Coach of the Norwegian national team, the Norwegian Cricket Federation was granted ICC Accelerated Growth Member status in 2017, in recognition of its rapid progress in cricket development.
+He has also been involved in coaching the national under-19 side, organising a tour of Lincolnshire during the 2014 season using the connections from his playing career.In February 2023, Haroon was appointed as the Head Coach and Player Pathway Lead of the Qatar national cricket team.
+During his tenure, he led the team in several key tournaments, including the 2023 Gulf T20I Championship, the ICC Men’s T20 World Cup Asia Qualifier, and the 2024 ACC Premier Cup.
+Under his leadership,Qatar beat some higher ranking teams which enabled them to have stable ICC T20I ranking.
+In addition to that Qatar’s cricketing profile improved significantly, culminating in the QCA receiving the ICC Global Development Award for Initiative of the Year 2023–24.
+Haroon also played a pivotal role in establishing structured age-group pathways and expanding youth participation across the country.